sameraslan/DiaLong/README.md

 ### Access the Dataset
 Please find the DiaLong dataset in the dialong.csv file.

-## Modify/Extend the Dataset
+## Run the Code
-For those interested in modifying or extending the dataset, we provide google colab notebooks to create long context conversations with associated true and false facts.
+For those interested in modifying/extending the dataset or evaluating on their own models, we provide google colab notebooks to create long context conversations with associated true and false facts, create prompts, and evaluate.

 ### Dataset Creation
 This notebook uses GPT-4 to make the multi-session chat conversations longer and more fluid, and generates accompanying true and false facts.